descope/descope-ruby-sdk/README.md

 ### TOTP Authentication

 The user can authenticate using an authenticator app, such as Google Authenticator.
-Sign up like you would using any other authentication method.
-The sign up response will then contain a QR code `image` that can be displayed to the user to scan using their mobile device camera app, or the user can enter the `key` manually or click on the link provided by the `provisioning_url`.
+Sign up like you would use any other authentication method.
+The sign-up response will then contain a QR code `image` that can be displayed to the user to scan using their mobile device camera app, or the user can enter the `key` manually or click on the link provided by the `provisioning_url`.